abemscac/pies-doc/docs/react/optimization-functions.md

 Usually `useMemo()` is used when:

 1. Skipping expensive calculations during re-render.
-2. Preventing variables from being redefined during re-render.
+2. Preventing variables from being redeclared during re-render.
 3. When `useEffect()` is used with `setState()`.

 #### Skipping Expensive Calculations During Re-Render